-Two decades ago, marketers and business prognosticators began to envision a world of one to one marketing, essentially where businesses would communicate with - and cater to - their customers one at a time.
-Segmentation is also helpful when defining populations being served by not for profits and government departments, helping them to communicate and serve diverse populations.
+Segmentation is an essential tool to solve market and social research problems.
+Two decades ago, marketers and business prognosticators began to envision a world of one to one marketing, essentially where businesses would communicate with, and cater to, their customers one at a time.
+Segmentation is also helpful when there is a need to identify and define populations being served by not-for-profits and government ministries and agencies, helping them to best communicate and serve diverse groups.

 But how do you define or identify segments in the first place?
-While geographic, demographic, ethnic and other 'simple' segmentation schema are appropriate in some cases, we typically advocate that customers be grouped according to the fundamental needs and attitudes that drive their purchase/consumption/ usage decisions.
-Grouping individuals according to their core/basic needs, as well as enduring personal characteristics, can lead to powerful - and sometimes unexpected - insights for not just marketers, but also product designers, customer relationship managers, business strategists and policy analysts and planners.
+While geographic, demographic, ethnic and other 'simple' segmentation schema are appropriate in some cases, Advanis typically advocates that individuals be grouped according to the fundamental needs and attitudes that drive their purchase/consumption/usage decisions.
+Grouping individuals according to their core/basic needs, as well as enduring personal characteristics, can lead to powerful and sometimes unexpected insights for not just marketers, but also product designers, customer relationship managers, business strategists, and policy analysts and planners.